 Related Reading: The Best Women’s Clothes for Hiking

 This tent excels in offering protection and space for a very affordable price.
-The set-up is not as easy as the Beta Light since this one is not symmetrical, but it compensates with less weight and four-sided protection.
+The set-up is not as easy as the Beta Light since it is not symmetrical, but it compensates with less weight and four-sided protection.

 Related Reading: Winter Hiking Gear: What You Need for Winter Day Hikes

-With a weight of less than 2 pounds, the Black Diamond Distance is a minimalist and ultralight tent.
+With fewer than 2 pounds, the Black Diamond Distance is a minimalist and ultralight tent.
 This hiking tent requires trekking poles for setup.